 Fannie Mae updated its policies regarding significant derogatory credit events, which in some cases allows more borrowers to reenter the housing market.
 These updates are reflected in the embedded chart: How long after bankruptcy or foreclosure must you wait to get a mortgage?

 - Waiting Period for Mortgage Debt Discharged Through Bankruptcy

-The borrower is now held to the bankruptcy waiting period and not the foreclosure waiting period.
+The borrower is now held to the bankruptcy waiting period (4 years) and not the foreclosure waiting period (7 years).
 This is true even if a foreclosure action is subsequently completed to reclaim the property in satisfaction of the debt.
 This is a significant and favorable change.
 From the FNMA underwriting guidelines (B3-3-07): “When both a bankruptcy and foreclosure are disclosed on the loan application, or when both appear on the credit report, the lender may apply the bankruptcy waiting period if the lender obtains the appropriate documentation to verify that the mortgage loan in question was discharged in the bankruptcy.
 Otherwise, the greater of the applicable bankruptcy or foreclosure waiting period must be applied.”

 [At this time FHA/VA/USDA require a two year waiting period following discharge and a three year period post-foreclosure.]

 - Short Sale or Deed-in-Lieu Waiting Period

 The waiting periods are being updated to establish a standard four year waiting period, with a two year waiting period permitted providing a borrower has extenuating circumstances*.